 Another fine feature where After Effects reigns supreme!
 With its built-in planar and 3D tracking, After Effects lets you composite titles and objects onto your 2D footage then manipulate their movement in such a way that they look totally organic to the scene (think of text floating on water or a cloud-like thought bubble appearing above a character’s head).
 Premiere Pro, on the other hand, has virtually no camera tracking functionality.
 Sure, you can pixelate faces and objects—but the fun pretty much stops there.

 5. Timeline Tools

-If you need to string a narrative timeline together then for the love of all this holy, use Premiere Pro.
+If you need to string a narrative timeline together, then for the love of all that is holy, use Premiere Pro.
 Its timeline panel comes chockablock with tools to make the editing process quick, easy, and super intuitive.
 I mean, can you actually imagine how long it would take build a sequence without the help of the all-important ripple edit?
 Or the beloved razor?
 The slip tool?
 The rate stretch?
 Well, if you want to find out, just try editing one of your projects entirely in After Effects where the timeline tools are kinda lacking.

 6. 3D Capability

 When it comes to 3D, After Effects is where it’s at.
 Not only does it let you track 3D elements into your footage, but it also comes with a 3D renderer that recognizes inputs on all three dimensions (X, Y, and Z) so you can create 3D elements from scratch.
 With Premiere Pro, there’s nothing that even comes close to this.
 Yes, it does offer the Basic 3D feature.
 But this only allows you to simulate 3D movements, not actually create them.